CDrummond/music-similarity/docs/OtherConfig.md

 * `bliss.enabled` should be set to true if tracks should be analysed with bliss.
-This defaults to true for Linux and macOS when analysing, and to true for API if files have been analysed with Musly.
+This defaults to true for Linux and macOS when analysing, and to true for API if tracks have been analysed with Musly.
 * `bliss.analyser` should contain the path to the Bliss analyser extractor -path is relative to `music-similarity.py` Only required if analyising tracks.
 By default music-similarity will attempt to set this automatically.